Jack Weinberg

-Youth
+Early life

 Weinberg was born in Buffalo, New York, on April 4, 1940, and grew up there.
 His father owned a small jewelry business in Buffalo.

 He began college at the University of Buffalo.
 At age 21 he transferred to the University of California, Berkeley, majoring in mathematics.
-He graduated in January 1963 "with great distinction".
+He graduated in January 1963.

-In the spring semester 1963, Weinberg continued at Berkeley as a graduate student in the mathematics department, where he was a teaching assistant.
+In the spring semester of 1963, Weinberg continued at Berkeley as a graduate student in the mathematics department, where he was a teaching assistant.

-Weinberg's first participation in a political organization occurred in 1963, when he joined the Berkeley chapter of CORE (Congress of Racial Equality).
+Weinberg's first participation in a political organization occurred in 1963, when he joined the Berkeley chapter of the Congress of Racial Equality (CORE).

 Weinberg spent the summer of 1963 traveling in the South and visiting civil rights groups.
-He returned to Berkeley and began his second semester of grad school in the fall of 1963 but then withdrew mid-semester to devote himself full-time to civil rights activities.
+He returned to Berkeley and began his second semester of graduate school in the fall of 1963 but then withdrew mid-semester to devote himself full-time to civil rights activities.
 He became the head of Campus CORE.

 Weinberg remained in the Bay Area throughout the summer of 1964.
 (Note: Some sources incorrectly state that Weinberg went to Mississippi in the summer of 1964 and took part in Freedom Summer.
 FSM activists Mario Savio and Malcolm Zaretsky did so, but Weinberg did not.)